kevinolega/callcentertrainingtips/_posts/2020-06-05-production-decisions.md

 So we designed our program to keep everything simple.

-We use phone and email to deliver the lessons.
+We use the phone and email to deliver the lessons.

-We pay Globe and Smart for unlimited calls so our students don't need to spend extra money on data or video calls.
+We pay Globe and Smart for unlimited calls, so our students don't need to spend extra money on data or video calls.

-We use email so we can send and recieve lessons while consuming the least amount of data.
+We use email so we can send and receive lessons while consuming the least amount of data.

 ### You Don't Offer Videos or Video Calls?

-We produced a few videos but realized that many of our students can't watch it because videos cost money to watch if you don't have home internet.
+We produced a few videos but realized that many of our students can't watch it because videos cost money to attend if you don't have home internet.

-FaceTime, Skype, Viber, Google Hangouts, Zoom, What's App and Messenger are available.
+FaceTime, Skype, Viber, Google Hangouts, Zoom, What's App, and Messenger is available.

 Video calls are available.

 But not required.

+UPDATE: We charge an additional Php 200 for video calls.